amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 Yes, there are three scenarios where Amplitude may send property values to OpenAI:

 1. **Filter Selection**: To choose values for filters, Ask Amplitude looks at possible values.
 This uses the same metadata as when you select a value from the property dropdown in charts.
 For example when you ask "How many users signed up on the free plan?", Amplitude would check the values of the `plan` property.
 2. **Suggestion Generation**:  Uses the same mechanics as the first scenario.
 For example, when you ask a question, and Ask Amplitude suggests `Filter by Country = United States` as a follow up.
 3. **User Input + Chat History**: Ask Amplitude sends all user-typed input  to OpenAI, so if specific property values are described, Ask Amplitude sends them to OpenAI

-Amplitude pays to guarantee OpenAI doesn't store or train on any data that is sent to their API from Ask Amplitude.
+Amplitude pays to guarantee OpenAI doesn't store or train on any data that's sent to their API from Ask Amplitude.

 ### What are the differences between this version of Ask Amplitude and the last one?